casangi/casadocs/README.md

 To view the documentation for this branch, navigate to: https://casadocs.readthedocs.io/en/test_branch (example only, not a real link)

 One can then update the text on the branch.
-This is easiest to do through Colab: https://colab.research.google.com/github/casangi/casadocs/ <br>
+For most pages, this is easiest to do through Colab: https://colab.research.google.com/github/casangi/casadocs/ <br>
 Open the “test_branch” that you have just created, then edit the Notebook.

-There are two ways to save the updates:
-- Direct save to “master”, by choosing *“Branch: master”*.
-This will surpass any reviews and trigger an automatic new build.
+The task and tool pages need to be updated by changing the .rst files, which is explained later in this document.

-- Save back to the branch, by choosing *“Branch:  test_branch_instructions”*.
+Once updates are complete, save them by clicking the "Save in Github to keep changes" button at the very top of the notebook.
+Save changes back to the branch, by choosing *“Repository: casangi/casadocs”* and  *“Branch: test_branch_instructions”*.
 This can now go through review and pull request, as explained below.

-*Warning:* the default is to save updated straight to “master”, so be careful to save material that needs to pass review back to the branch first!
+*Warning:* the default is to save updates to the *"casango/.github"* respository *“master”* branch.
+This has to be changed manually to repository "casangi:casadocs"!
+When doing so, *“test_branch_instructions”* should be listed as the default branch.

 ### Corresponding code branches